basho/basho_docs/source/languages/en/timeseries/using/configuring.md

   * 'm' - minutes
   * 's' - seconds

-The second (family) field is used for grouping types of data for deletion/expiry, and the third (series) field is for sets of time series data.

-The second key (local key) MUST contain the same 3 fields in the same order.

 Additionally, the fields declared in the keys must have the flag `not null`.